+(by chapter number and internet url) to the appropriate chapter of the publication "Workers' Compensation in California: A Guidebook for Injured Workers" that addresses the benefit(s) to which the notice pertains, and shall advise the employee that a complete copy of the Guidebook may be obtained on the Division of Workers' Compensation's website at

+Compensation.
+If the employer offers additional disability benefits in addition to those provided by law under workers' compensation, the claims administrator may incorporate the information within the notices required by these regulations.
+A single benefit notice may encompass multiple events.
+Where a notice is being issued but a check for benefits to which the notice refers is being separately mailed to the employee, the notice shall advise the employee that the check is being mailed separately.
-(d) Every benefit notice, excepting those mandatory notices that have been set forth in statute or where a specific notice form has been adopted as a regulation, shall include a mandatory statement of employee's (or claimant's) remedies, as follows:

-(1) For claims not subject to an alternative dispute resolution (ADR) program under Labor Code sections 3201.5 or 3201.7, the following language shall be used:

-"You have a right to disagree with decisions affecting your claim.
-If you have any guestions about the information provided to you in this notice, please call me, [insert adjuster's name and telephone number].
+- (d)(e) Every benefit notice, excepting those mandatory notices that have been set forth in statute or where a specific notice form has been adopted as a regulation, shall include a mandatory statement of employee's (or claimant's) remedies, as follows: - (1) For claims not subject to an alternative dispute resolution (ADR) program under Labor Code sections 3201.5 or 3201.7, the following language shall be used: - "You have a right to disagree with decisions affecting your claim.
+If you have any questions about the information provided to you in this notice, please call me, [insert either me, the adjuster's name or a specific claims department name and telephone number].
 You also have the right to be represented by an attorney of your choice.
-However, if you are represented by an attorney, you should call your attorney, not me.

-"For information about the workers' compensation claims process and your rights and obligations, go to www.dwc.ca.gov or contact an information and assistance (I&A) officer of the state Division of Workers' Compensation.
-For recorded information and a list of offices, call (800) 736-7401."

-(2) For claims subject to an alternative dispute resolution (ADR) program under Labor Code sections 3201.5 or 3201.7, the language in paragraph (1) shall be used to the extent that it is consistent with the provisions of the ADR agreement, and the following language shall be substituted in its place to the extent appropriate according to' the ADR agreement:

-"You have a right to disagree with decisions affecting your claim.
-If you have any guestions regarding the information provided to you in this notice, please call me, [insert adjuster's name and telephone number], or [insert name, title, and telephone of ombudsperson or mediator].
-However, if you are represented by an attorney, you should call your attorney, not me, the ombudsperson, or mediator.
+However, if you are represented by an attorney, you should call your attorney, not me. - "For information about the workers' compensation claims process and your rights and obligations, go to www.dwc.ca.gov or contact an information and assistance (I&A) officer of the state Division of Workers' Compensation.
+For recorded information and a list of offices, call (800) 736-7401." - (2) For claims subject to an alternative dispute resolution (ADR) program under Labor Code sections 3201.5 or 3201.7, the language in paragraph (1) shall be used to the extent that it is consistent with the provisions of the ADR agreement, and the following language shall be substituted in its place to the extent appropriate according to the ADR agreement: - "You have a right to disagree with decisions affecting your claim.
+If you have any questions regarding the information provided to you in this notice, please call me, [insert either me, the adjuster's name or a specific claims department name and telephone number], or [insert name, title, and telephone of ombudsperson or mediator].
+However, if you are represented by an attorney, you should call your attorney, not [insert me, or the specific claims department name], the ombudsperson, or mediator.